cuiminba/website/content/authors/admin/_index.md

 Welcome!

-I am an Assistant Professor of Economics at the University of Pittsburgh.

-**News:** I will be joining Johns Hopkins University as Steven M. Kaye Assistant Professor of Economics in July 2026.
+I am the Steven M. Kaye Assistant Professor of Economics at Johns Hopkins University.

 I received my Ph.D. in economics from the University of Pennsylvania in 2023.

+Prior to joining JHU, I was an assistant professor at the University of Pittsburgh.

 My research interests are in microeconomic theory with a focus on learning, information, and dynamic games, as well as in behavioral economics and experiments.